Let’s find what you’re looking for. Search our resources, blog, pages, and any other content on our website.

 Since the likelihood of cyber attacks continuing to increase in 2022 is high, knowing the basics of network security should be a high priority for every business.

 Network security prevents cyber criminals from entering your network or accessing your cloud operations to do things such as mount a ransomware attack or steal confidential information.
 It consists of the following components:

 One of the biggest benefits of network security is to prevent attacks before they start.
 If you work to keep cyber criminals out of your systems, you’re much less likely to be the victim of an attack.
 The emphasis is on prevention, not remediation.

-Firewalls can be software or hardware.
+Firewalls can be software or hardware – and your employees can act as human firewalls with the proper security training.
 The purpose of a firewall is to inspect traffic coming into or out of your network and compare the basic characteristics of that traffic to a set of rules that support identifying and blocking threats.

 Intrusion prevention systems are software-based, and they’re used as a complement to your firewall because they have more sophisticated capabilities.

 For example, intrusion prevention can spot a problem based on identifying the signature of a known attack pattern related to viruses and worms.
 It can also spot unusual traffic that signifies a problem such as distributed denial of service attacks.
 When a problem is identified, an intrusion prevention system can notify system admins, reprogram the firewall to prevent similar attacks, remove offending attachments to emails, and more.